A Guide to Cannabis Rehab & Treatment

 Support Groups are Useful

-Groups such as narcotics Anonymous, Cocaine Anonymous and SMART have become incredibly important in individual recovery and relapse prevention.
+Support Groups such as narcotics Anonymous, marijuana Anonymous and SMART have become incredibly important in individual recovery and relapse prevention.
 These groups offer immense support by allowing individuals to share experiences and relatable stories.
 It offers a true sense of support and relatability when working on the rehabilitation process.